GabeStah/anchovies/content/glory-of-the-dominant-raider/eye-of-the-jailer.md

   very_hard:
     style: 'color: #da0000;'
     name: Very Hard
-requirement: "Defeat the Eye of the Jailer after using the Scavenged S.E.L.F.I.E.
-Camera to take a picture of the Eye of the Jailer and the entire raid after it has cast Immediate Extermination in the Sanctum of Domination on Normal difficulty or higher."
+requirement: 'Defeat the Eye of the Jailer after using the Scavenged S.E.L.F.I.E.
+Camera to take a picture of the Eye of the Jailer and the entire raid after it has cast Immediate Extermination in the Sanctum of Domination on Normal difficulty or higher.'
-title: "Eye Wish You Were Here"
+title: 'Eye Wish You Were Here'
 video: https://www.youtube.com/watch?v=gX_EHbMJbrE&list=PLEimyKsVBkYA4WRM-CHJAJhU72UJwMJ3P&index=2
 ---